jekyll/jekyll-feed/README.md

 Optional flag `excerpt_only` allows you to exclude post content from the Atom feed.
 Default value is `false` for backward compatibility.

-When in `config.yml` is `true` than all posts in feed will be without `<content>` tags.
+When in `config.yml` is `true` then all posts in feed will be without `<content>` tags.

 ```yml
 feed:
   excerpt_only: true
 ```

 The same flag can be used directly in post file.
-It will be disable `<content>` tag for selected post.
+It will disable `<content>` tag for selected post.
-Settings in post file has higher priority than in config file.
+Settings in post file have higher priority than in config file.

 ## Tags